ZurickBuita/mycart-ecommerce/README.md

    ```bash
    npm install && npm run build
    ```
+   - Tailwind CSS is used for styling.
+Run `npm run build` whenever you update styles.

 4. **Copy the `.env.example` file to `.env` and configure your environment variables:**
    ```bash
    cp .env.example .env
    ```
+   - Set your Mailtrap credentials in the `.env` file for email services.
+   - Set your Stripe keys for payment processing.

 5. **Generate application key:**
    ```bash